sjtu-marl/ZSC-Eval/README.md

 ## 🏋️ Train ZSC Algorithms

-We re-impletement FCP, MEP, TrajeDi, HSP, COLE and E3T as the baselines in ZSC-Eval.
+We re-implement FCP, MEP, TrajeDi, HSP, COLE and E3T as the baselines in ZSC-Eval.
 To train these ZSC methods, please follow the guide below:

 First, replace `"your_wandb_name"` with your wandb username for convenience experiments management.